aescrdni/miRNA_model/README.md

 If ```with_features == 1```, ```feature_table``` includes all per-site features as well.

+# Custom prediction
+Users can run custom mRNAs and data, if their mRNA doesn't exist in the model database, or if they wish to include custom conservation/RiboSeq data.
+See predict_site manual.md for more details.

 # Credits
 Authors: Shaked Bergman, Alon Diament and Tamir Tuller.